The sunny South Face, Suicide Rock

 The South Face has a longer and trickier approach than other parts of Suicide Rock.
 However, it has a nice selection of one and two pitch routes.
 It is in the sun after early morning, and therefore can be a good place to climb in cool weather (even mid-winter).

 There are two common approaches.
 One is to hike up the large gully to the left of the Sunshine Face.
 When the terrain steepens, scramble up near the left side of the gully, scramble through a tunnel, and emerge on walking terrain at the right end of the South Face.
 The alternative is to hike around to the right side of the rock, then left all the way to the top of the South Face, and finally do a 70 foot rappel down to where the tunnel ends.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for South Face:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South Face:

 Featured Route For South Face

 Disco Jesus 5.11b 6c 23 VIII- 23 E3 5c CA